Stably semiorthogonally indecomposable varieties: Products and fibrations

 \section{Products and fibrations}

-In this section we discuss some applications of the NSSI property for varieties.
-In Lemma~\ref{lem: admissible subcategories in products} we show that NSSI varieties are stably indecomposable in the following naive sense: if $Y$ is a~NSSI variety, then for an arbitrary smooth projective variety $X$, any admissible subcategory in~$\Dbcoh(X \times Y)$ is induced by an admissible subcategory in~$\Dbcoh(X)$.
-Note that when applied to the case~$X = \{ \mathrm{pt} \}$ this result recovers Lemma~\ref{lem: sanity check}.
+In this section, we discuss some applications of the NSSI property.
+We restrict ourselves to the class of smooth projective varieties, and in this section, we assume that $\k$ is an algebraically closed field of characteristic zero.
+In Lemma~\ref{lem: admissible subcategories in products}, we show that NSSI varieties are stably indecomposable in the following naive sense: if $Y$ is a~NSSI variety, then for an arbitrary smooth projective variety~$X$, any admissible subcategory in~$\Dbcoh(X \times Y)$ is induced by an admissible subcategory in~$\Dbcoh(X)$.
+Note that when applied to the case~$X = \{ \mathrm{pt} \}$, this result recovers Lemma~\ref{lem: sanity check}.

-After that, in Proposition~\ref{impl: no phantoms} we use the NSSI property to deduce the non-existence of phantom subcategories in some varieties, such as total spaces of~$\P^1$- and~$\P^2$-families over~NSSI varieties.
+After that, in Proposition~\ref{impl: no phantoms}, we use the NSSI property to deduce the nonexistence of phantom subcategories in some varieties, such as total spaces of~$\P^1$- and~$\P^2$-families over~NSSI varieties.
 For example, this shows that there are no phantom subcategories in the surface~$\P^1 \times E$, where~$E$ is an elliptic curve.

 We start with an observation about linear admissible subcategories.
 Given a morphism~$\pi\colon \mathfrak{X} \to U$, a~$U$-linear admissible subcategory in $\Dbcoh(\mathfrak{X})$ can be thought of as a family of admissible subcategories in the fibers of the morphism $\pi$.
 The moduli spaces of such fiberwise admissible subcategories have been studied in the paper~\cite{BOR}.
 When applied to a special situation where $\pi$ is an \'etale-locally trivial fibration, their results imply the following.